 When you ask questions then the interview will turn into a conversation making it enjoyable for both the candidate and the interviewer.

-Tip: When you are asked to give an introduction, you can sneak in a question about the job description at the end
+Tip: When you are asked to give an introduction, you can sneak in a question about the job description at the end.

 Be prepared for standard questions

 Capturing the attention of the hiring manager is essential for a successful interview.
-The best way of doing that is to prepare for the standard questions.
-When you well-prepared it shows that you are serious and genuinely interested in the job, giving you a good start.
-Turn an open-ended question like giving an introduction into a discussion you will have the recruiter’s attention.
+The best way of doing that is to prepare for standard questions.
+When you are well-prepared it shows that you are serious and genuinely interested in the job, giving you a good start.
+Turn an open-ended question like giving an introduction into a discussion and you will have the recruiter’s attention.

-Showcase your understanding
+Tips for interview: Showcase your understanding

 Candidates need to show the hiring manager that they understand the job description.
 Good knowledge of the position they are hiring for and what they expect from their hires is effective in getting the attention of the interviewer.